rthurston1/Team01-Web-Application-Cherish/team/m2/features.md

 ## Day Logging

 Users will be able to rate how their day went from four options.
 Users will also be able to describe their day using a textbox (optional).
-Day ratings and day descriptions will be stored for the user's analytics when summarizing a week, month, or year.
+We may introduce a feature that would allow the user to record an audio log instead of writing out an entry.
+Day ratings and day descriptions/potential audio logs will be stored for the user's analytics when summarizing a week, month, or year.

 **Assigned to**: TBD